homiedopie/beberlei.de/2008/08/02/wrestling-with-dojo.rst

 `jQuery <http://www.jquery.com>`_ does.

 In general I think the Dojos Site is too complex and hard to navigate.
-The layout seems to change massivly on each click and you it is hard recognize common patterns.
+The layout seems to change massively on each click and you it is hard recognize common patterns.
 Dear Dojo Team, please make your project more accessible!